suvanbanerjee/TicTacToe/README.md

 # Tic Tac Toe

-This is a simple implementation of the classic Tic-Tac-Toe game in Python.
+This is a very simple implementation of Tic-Tac-Toe in Python.
 The game allows two players to play against each other on a 3x3 grid.
-Players take turns marking their respective symbols (X or O) on the grid, and the first player to get three of their symbols in a row, column, or diagonal wins the game.
+Players take turns marking their respective symbols (X or O) (Or anything you want), and the first player to get three of their symbols in a row, column, or diagonal wins the game.

 ## Features
 - Easy-to-understand command-line interface.